Table of contents

 So many ships entered the blackbirding trade that the British Navy sent ships into the Pacific to suppress the trade.
 By 1808 both Great Britain and the United States had prohibited the African slave trade.
 However, the British ships were not able to suppress the blackbirding trade.

 South Sea Islanders arrived at several major ports along the eastern coastline including Brisbane, Maryborough, Bundaberg, Rockhampton, Mackay, Bowen, Townsville, Innisfail and Cairns.
 Shipowner Robert Towns (c.
-1794 – 11 April 1873) was the first Australian to transport South Sea Islanders for Queensland labour.
-Townsville was named after him.
+1794 – 1873) was the first Australian to transport South Sea Islanders for Queensland labour.
+They named Townsville after him.

 The Don Juan

-The 67 aboard the Don Juan were the first of the estimated 60, 000 South Sea Islanders transported to Australia.
+The 67 aboard the Don Juan were the first of the estimated 60,000 South Sea Islanders transported to Australia.
 They arrived on 807 voyages to work on Queensland sugar farms between 1863 and 1904.
 Thirty per cent of those brought to Australia died because they lacked immunity to many of the diseases common to the European community.
-The expansion of sugar plantations in Australia created market destinations for blackbirders.

 Repatriation and Remembering

-In 1901 the Labour Trade formally ceased, and the Australian government took steps to deport South Sea Islanders to their home islands.
-This was impossible because people’s origin had not been accurately recorded and ship masters were overly keen to offload south sea islanders at the first opportunity, even if it was not their home.
-This resulted in more hardships and discrimination for those who had helped to build the sugar industry.
+In 1901 the slave industry ceased, and the Australian government took steps to deport South Sea Islanders to their home islands.
+This was often not possible, because people’s origin had not been accurately recorded.
+Tragically, ship masters were overly keen to offload south sea islanders at the first opportunity, even if it was not to their original homeland.
+This resulted in hardship, discrimination and sometimes death for those who had helped to build Australia’s sugar industry.

 The Far North becomes the Red North